Hybrid quantum-classical unsupervised data clustering based on the self-organizing feature map: The quantum assisted self-organizing feature map

-The next step, depicted on the Fig.\ref{fig:qcircuit} as the ``Extraction'' stage, is to extract the accumulated information about the differences between each pair $\left| x_i \right\rangle$ and $\left| y_j \right\rangle$ by projection onto the amplitude of the superposed state.
-This is achieved by applying the Hadamard gate on the auxiliary qubit, followed by a controlled phase gate on $\left|a\right\rangle \left|d_{ij}^{(\alpha)}\right\rangle$, where the phase gate is defined by
+The next step, depicted in Fig. \ref{fig:qcircuit} as the ``Extraction'' stage, is to extract the accumulated information about the differences between each pair $\left| x_i \right\rangle$ and $\left| y_j \right\rangle$ by projection onto the amplitude of the superposed state.
+This is achieved by applying the Hadamard gate on the ancilla qubit, followed by a controlled phase gate on $ | a \rangle |d_{ij}^{(\alpha)} \rangle$, where the phase gate is defined by

-where $d_{ij}^{(\alpha)}$ is the control qubit and the ancilla qubit $\left| a \right\rangle$ is the target.
+where $ | d_{ij}^{(\alpha)} \rangle $ is the control qubit and the ancilla qubit $\left| a \right\rangle$ is the target.
 Finally, another Hadamard gate is applied on the ancilla qubit (see Fig.~\ref{fig:qcircuit}).

-After the first Hadamard on the ancilla qubit the state is
+After the first Hadamard on the ancilla qubit, the state is

-where $\left| d_{ij} \right\rangle = \left| d_{ij}^{(1)},\ldots,d_{ij}^{(n)} \right\rangle$.
-Applying the controlled phase gate on $\left| x^{(\alpha)} a \right\rangle$, where $\alpha = 1\dots n$ the state then becomes
+where $| d_{ij} \rangle = | d_{ij}^{(1)},\ldots,d_{ij}^{(n)} \rangle$.
+Applying the controlled phase gate on $| x^{(\alpha)} a \rangle$, where $\alpha \in [1,n]$ the state then becomes

 Applying another Hadamard on the ancilla qubit we obtain